Network Of Foreign Ministry Science And Technology Advisers

 E/STAS manages a variety of fellowship programs that bring Ph.D.-level scientists and engineers to work at the Department of State for 1-2 years.
 The aim is to foster scientifically informed, evidence-based policy and practice by engaging scientists and engineers from a broad range of disciplines, backgrounds, and career stages to directly contribute their knowledge and analytical skills to the federal government.
 The 2010 Quadrennial Diplomacy and Development Review recognized the need to marshal technical expertise to solve 21st century problems through expanded fellowships such as these Science Fellow programs.
 More»

-E/STAS works closely with the Bureau of Oceans and International Environmental and Scientific Affairs (OES) and the Public Diplomacy bureaus to engage with publics abroad on issues of science and engineering.
-S&T Fellows have been recruited to add speaking engagements to their international travel, and E/STAS and its partners are working to offer speaking opportunities to more of the U.S. scientific and engineering communities.
+E/STAS works closely with the Bureau of Oceans and International Environmental and Scientific Affairs (OES) and other regional and public affairs/diplomacy offices to engage with publics both domestic and abroad on issues of science, technology, and innovation.
+Science engagement is an indispensable tool of U.S. diplomacy to build relationships and strengthen ties with countries and regions viewed as foreign policy priorities.
+Science and Technology Policy Fellows have been recruited to add speaking engagements to their international travel, and E/STAS and its partners are working to offer speaking opportunities to more of the U.S. scientific and engineering communities.

 Networks of Diasporas in Engineering and Science (NODES)

 NODES is a partnership that seeks to support science and engineering diaspora networks by sharing best practices and knowledge, convening diaspora groups, and catalyzing their growth by linking them with useful institutions and tools so that these knowledge networks can have greater impact in their country of origin and in the United States.
 More»